History of removal of leg and underarm hair in the United States: Upper lip, neck, arms, and chin hair

 In 1858, Lola Montez wrote about several "unfortunate" women she knew who had attempted to remove "unfeminine" hair on the upper lip, neck, arms and chin using various methods that had produced ulcers.
 The book described an alternative method of waxing the hair away using a mixture of gaulbanum and "pitch plaster" attached to a leather strip, which was claimed to be both less painful and more effective.

 Underarm hair history

-Developments in three industries enabled a heavy and effective advertising campaign beginning in 1908 to show American people that female underarm hair was offensive.
+Developments in three industries enabled a heavy and effective advertising campaign beginning in 1908 to convince American people that female underarm hair was offensive.
 These industries were the male hair removal products industry, which had become recently commercially successful and sought to expand its market; the women's clothing fashion industry, which began producing sheer and sleeveless evening gowns and rising hemlines; and the mass production of women's magazines.

 The market for female hair removal products

 Men had already been shaving at barber's shops and later at home when a men's disposable "safety-razor" was introduced for home use in 1903.
 Quickly successful, Gillette sold 90,000 razor sets the next year.
 A female market for hair removal products, on the other hand, did not yet exist in the United States; that market had to be created.

 According to Hansen, a researcher on the topic, "The practice of removing hair from the underarms and legs was practically unheard of."
 She goes on, "In fact, hair removal was such a novel concept when it was first introduced that companies had to persuade women of the benefits of hair removal, and demonstrate how to practice it."
 The first razor marketed specifically to women came to market in 1915 from Gillette.
 From then to the 1930s, Gillette and dozens of other hair removal companies used the changes in women's clothing fashions as justification for the sudden need to remove underarm hair, and later leg hair.
 The message was distributed primarily and heavily through the newly born, popular and influential women's magazines.